LindaDiallo25/My-ML-Ops-Project/README.md

 [![Model Training](https://github.com/Andy-P626/ML-Ops-project/actions/workflows/model-training.yml/badge.svg)](https://github.com/Andy-P626/ML-Ops-project/actions/workflows/model-training.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> **📝 Note**: The trained model file (`dandelion_grass_cnn.keras`, ~170MB) and training datasets are not included in this repository due to file size limitations.
+You will need to train the model locally using the provided training scripts before running the API.
+See [Quick Start](#-quick-start-3-steps) for instructions.

 ## 📋 Executive Summary

 This project demonstrates a complete MLOps pipeline for binary image classification, distinguishing between dandelions and grass using Convolutional Neural Networks.
 The solution follows industry best practices and achieves 99%+ prediction confidence on test images.